zendesk/ruby-kafka/README.md

 ### Consuming Messages from Kafka

-**Warning:** The Consumer API is still alpha level and will likely change.
-The consumer code should not be considered stable, as it hasn't been exhaustively tested in production environments yet.
+**Warning:** The Consumer API should be considered beta.
+While it is being used extensively in production, it has known limitations, particularly when dealing with high throughput topics.

 Consuming messages from a Kafka topic is simple: